-In 1987 they were commissioned to develop a competition entry for Frankfurt architects JSK, working up a design for what was to be Europe’s tallest skyscraper, located in Frankfurt.
-Shortly after being awarded the idea to build their 300m-high Campanile, JSK Düsseldorf was formed, putting the partnership between the three men on an official footing.
+In 1987 they were commissioned to design a competition entry for the Frankfurt architectural firm JSK., for what was to be Europe's tallest office building, located in Frankfurt.
+Shortly after being awarded the contract for the approximately 300-metre-high Campanile, they founded JSK Düsseldorf, marking the official beginning of their partnership.

-The firm’s long-standing collaboration with the Messe Düsseldorf trade fair centre started in the late 1990s, when their design for Exhibition Hall 6 was one of the winners in a competition that attracted entries from 180 architecture firms.
-Over subsequent years, a number of exhibition halls were gradually modernised and refurbished according to a master plan.
-In 2004, Slapa Oberholz Pszczulny went on to take charge of the Messe North extension and the construction of the Esprit Arena.
-The Messe South building with its prestigious southern entrance between the River Rhine and the Nordpark is under construction since 2017.
+The firm’s long-standing collaboration with the Messe Düsseldorf trade fair centre started in the late 1990s, when their design for Exhibition Hall 6 was one of the winning submissions of a design competition that attracted entries from more than 180 architecture firms.
+Over the following years, a number of exhibition halls were gradually modernised and refurbished according to the master plan.
+In 2004, the firm went on to take charge of the Messe’s North extension and the construction of the Esprit Arena.
+The Messe’s South building with its prestigious southern entrance between the River Rhine and the Nordpark has been under construction since 2017.

-The firm is also responsible for two other landmark buildings that grace Düsseldorf’s cityscape: the multiple award-winning GAP 15 tower on Graf-Adolf-Platz, which integrates elements of the site’s historic Post Office building, and the Spitze Speditionstraße project in Dusseldorf’s Media Harbour district, completed in 2010, which comprises the twin towers housing the upmarket Hyatt Regency Hotel, a footbridge and an office block.
+They also designed and built two other landmark buildings that grace Düsseldorf’s cityscape: the multi award-winning GAP 15 tower on Graf-Adolf-Platz, which integrates elements of the site’s historic Post Office building, and the Spitze Speditionstraße project in Dusseldorf’s Media Harbour district.
+Completed in 2010 the project comprises of the twin towers housing development, the upmarket Hyatt Regency Hotel, a footbridge and an office block.

-With an expanding order book, including commissions ranging from the Orjin Maslak retail and office building in Istanbul and the Campustower residential development in Hamburg’s Hafencity to a new terminal for Munich airport, a growing workforce and the creation of new departments, sop architekten finally outgrew their office on Karl-Arnold-Platz.
-In 2019 the architects, interior designers and construction managers of sop architekten all moved to new premises on Emmericher Straße that housed its various departments and a model-making workshop on the same site.
+With an expanding order book, including commissions ranging from the Orjin Maslak retail and office building in Istanbul, the Campustower residential development in Hamburg’s Hafencity to a new terminal for Munich airport, a growing workforce and the creation of new departments, sop architekten finally outgrew its Karl-Arnold-Platz office.
+In 2019, the architects, interior designers and construction managers moved to new premises, on Emmericher Straße, that housed all its various departments, including a model-making workshop, under one roof.

-To guarantee the architectural quality of its work, project managers, partners and staff meet regularly at each stage of a project, involving experienced professionals alongside their younger colleagues.
+To guarantee the architectural quality and integrity of each project, partners, project managers and staff are involved in every working stage of the development, with experienced professionals working alongside and guiding their younger counterparts.
 This ensures that the firm’s distinctive signature style, which has been rewarded with numerous BDA and other architectural awards, is passed on to individual project teams.
-A more dynamic corporate structure and the recruitment of Bjørn Polzin as a new executive director help to maintain these high standards going forward.
+This dynamic corporate structure ensures that the company’s high standards will be maintained in the future.

 1987